mcmah309/anyhow/README.md

 	1: Pizza was missing a topping.
 ```

-* `displayFormat`: We can view the root cause first with `Error.displayOrder = ErrorDisplayOrder.rootFirst`
+* `displayOrder`: We can view the root cause first with `Error.displayOrder = ErrorDisplayOrder.rootFirst`

 ```text
 Pizza was missing a topping.